Sheffield Forgers

 Sheffield Forgers RLFC is a rugby league club in Sheffield, England.
-It has an Open Age team that plays in the summer in thy Yorkshire Men's League.
+It has an Open Age team that plays in the summer in the Yorkshire Men's League.

 The genesis of the club dates back to summer 2004, when a group of Sheffield Eagles supporters decided to try their hand at playing rather than just watching.
 As the team, called Sheffield IMBRL, was open to anyone the standard of players was unknown so the initial concept was to provide games against other supporters teams.
 These games were arranged via an Internet Message Board, hence Internet Message Board Rugby League.

 Ethos

 The club is built on accessibility to rugby league regardless of race, age or gender.
 It runs open age contact and EuroTag teams as well as intending to run junior teams again in the near future.

 Season 2004

 The first-ever game for the club was played at Hillsborough Arena, home of the Hillsborough Hawks, against the Swinton Lions supporters.
 It ended in a narrow victory for the Lions 22–20.
 The game was short sided, full contact, and some Beagles guested for the Lions.
 The team then went on to play the Castleford Aybertigers at Castleford in a tag rather than contact game and they recorded their first ever victory on a baking hot August day.
 A heavy loss against the Hull FC Irregulars at The Boulevard was followed by a lesson in tag rugby at the annual IMBRL tournament.
 Despite these setbacks on the field, the concept had worked and was allowing new players to play rugby league as well as watching it, at a standard suitable for beginners.

 The photograph shows the team for the first game against Swinton.